18 Legit Online Jobs for College Students (That Pay Well)

-College is busy.
+College is a busy time.

-What it pays: $15-$40/hour
+What it pays: $15 to $40/hour

 Social media managers help build brand awareness by curating content, building relationships with potential customers, and driving new leads.
 Your job is to be the online voice of the company.